Powered By

 Concept

 This is a speedier version designed for 2.5-3min runs.
 We include Steuart's Greaves to run faster and don't try to make large pulls but instead managing Siphon Blood becomes more important.
-Aim for a GR level where the boss dies in around one CoE rotation.

 Gameplay

 At the start of the run, cast Bone Armor once near a group of enemies for the damage reduction and keep up the buff at all times.
 Afterwards, use it on elites for extra damage from Krysbin's Sentence.
 If you are not just skipping long stretches, tap Siphon Blood regularly to keep up the buff from Funerary Pick.
 When you find a bigger pack or elites, target them to gain the extra damage bonus.
-On the boss, time Bone Armor to land during the Physical cycle.

 Pay special attention to effects that produce large bursts of damage, such as dying Grotesques or Molten Explosions.
 These can easily kill your Simulacrums and leave you with a long cooldown before they come up again.